 You’ll be a sham, and customers will smell it on you.
 Worse, you’ll be selling based on discounts to override the customers’ suspicions you can’t be trusted.

-The best salespeople not only understand this principle, they put it to work when they are selling.
+The best salespeople not only understand this principle but also put it to work when they are selling.
 They show that an item’s unique features give that one customer a unique benefit.

-If a guy tells you he is looking to buy a cheap 50’ garden hose because “every damn one of them breaks after a few months so I don’t want to put a lot of money in it,” it is up to the sales person to challenge their perceptions.
+If a guy tells you he is looking to buy a cheap 50’ garden hose because “every damn one of them breaks after a few months so I don’t want to put a lot of money in it,” it is up to the salesperson to challenge their perceptions.

 What the customer really wanted was to not have a hose that broke.
 The hose company saw a need in those types of customers and came out with premium hoses to help them.

 Never overstate the value of a product or service, and don’t gloss over potential shortcomings.
 Not only does dishonesty hurt your store and your own reputation – it makes people leave without buying!

 That means if you don’t know, you don’t just shrug your shoulders; you tell them you will find the answer right then from someone else who knows.

-Great salespeople always try to increase the sales total once the customer has selected their main item or product.
+Great salespeople always use suggestive selling to increase the total sale while closing the sale once the customer has selected their main item or product.
 Think sheets for a bed, purse for a dress, belt for jeans, compost for a tree.

 Often, you can upsell or cross-sell by identifying a customer’s fears.
 If you can understand what customers are worried about, you can demonstrate additional products or services that can genuinely help solve their problems.